Buster's Bedroom: Reception

 Michael Brenson of The New York Times described the film as "largely convincing" and that "In mood and style, it has a touch of Fellini's magic, a touch of Visconti's decadence and a touch of Bunuel's liberating illogic.
 The film's narrative weaves together the objects in the exhibition.
 Its flow defines the artist's sensibility."

 The film was nominated for the German Film Award for Best Fiction Film.
-The academy awarded Nina Von Hugo the award for Best Production Design.
+The academy awarded Nana von Hugo the award for Best Production Design.